Thanks for your company - ta-ra.

-Champions League – Follow the Football match between Chelsea and FC Bayern Munich live with Eurosport.
+Follow the Champions League live Football match between Chelsea and FC Bayern Munich with Eurosport.
 The match starts at 20:00 on 25 February 2020.
-Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Frank Lampard or Hans-Dieter Flick?
+Who will come out on top in the battle of the managers: Thomas Tuchel or Hans-Dieter Flick?
 Find out by following our live matchcast.

 The score precisely reflects the play.
 Bayern were excellent, far too good for Chelsea, who can only hope it's kept social in the second leg.

 Full-time: Chelsea 0-3 Bayern Munich

 Frank Lampard mooches about on the touchline looking sad.

 Still, Bayern pass and move.
 They are so much better than last season, though it's also incumbent on me to remind you that Chelsea aren't very good at all.

 Kimmich hits flat into the middle and Goretzka is up immediately, heading goalwards ... but Lewandowski is on-hand to block.
 That's extremely sporting of him.